schmupu/ioBroker.lupusec/README.md

 (for example, turn on/off the light or arm/disarm the alarm) pick a user with write access.

-By default all Lupssec devices will be on the ioBroker object tab  displayed.
+By default all Lupusec devices will be on the ioBroker object tab  displayed.
 Fully supported and individually adapted are following devices:

   - Door contact / window contact (Type 4)